naveen4404/Git-Practice/README.md

     - so that we can work on other with out effecting this.

-    - to get stashed changes back we use "git stash apply STASH-CODE"
+    - to get stashed changes back we use "git stash apply".

+    - to view stash list "git stash list".